nickpisciotta/JavaFile-I-O/README.txt

 Sales Taxes Calculator Application Instructions
 *This was my first attempt at creating a Java application and getting experience with File IO in Java.
-Getting used to using an IDE (NetBeans) and learning the Java language was challenging, but I found that being very expressive and by declaring variable types was helpful to keep track of variables.
+Getting used to using an IDE (NetBeans) and learning the Java language was challenging, but I found that being very expressive and declaring variable types was helpful to keep track of variables.

 BUILD APP IN COMMAND LINE
 * In the root level of the project directory in the command line, enter commands in the following order: